Kidwelly: Governance

 There are two tiers of local government covering Kidwelly, at community (town) and county level: Kidwelly Town Council (Cyngor Tref Cydweli) and Carmarthenshire County Council (Cyngor Sir Gâr).
 The town council's offices adjoin the Princess Gwenllian Community Centre on Hillfield Villas.

-It is within the UK Parliament constituency of Llanelli, represented by the Welsh Labour MP Nia Griffith, and within the Welsh Assembly Constituency of Llanelli, represented by the Welsh Labour AM Lee Waters.
+It is within the UK Parliament constituency of Llanelli, represented by the Welsh Labour MP Nia Griffith, and within the Sir Gaerfyrddin Senedd constituency, represented by six members.
 The community is bordered by the communities of: Llandyfaelog; Llangyndeyrn; Trimsaran; Pembrey and Burry Port Town; and St Ishmael, all in Carmarthenshire.

 Administrative history

 Kidwelly was an ancient parish.
 The town was an ancient borough, being granted its first charter in the early 12th century.
 A government survey of boroughs in 1835 found that the borough corporation had very few powers.
 The borough was therefore left unreformed when the Municipal Corporations Act 1835 reformed most ancient boroughs across the country into municipal boroughs.